AHDI recommends that a medical transcription educational program…

 - offer assistance with job placement

-*The Model Curriculum for Medical Transcription, 4th edition, was written in cooperation with medical transcription educators and managers.
-It includes competencies, objectives, and prerequisites for 14 different courses and is designed to assist teachers in developing their educational programs.
-Download the Model Curriculum, 4th Edition.
+*The Model Curriculum for Healthcare Documentation, 5th edition, was written in cooperation with medical transcription/healthcare documentation educators and managers.
+It includes competencies, objectives, and prerequisites for 13 different courses and is designed to assist teachers in developing their educational programs.
+Download the Model Curriculum, 5th Edition.

 Evaluate the Advertising

-- Advertisements for medical transcription educational programs appear in many popular magazines, on television, and elsewhere.
+- Advertisements for medical transcription/healthcare documentation educational programs appear in many popular magazines, on television, and elsewhere.

-- If the advertising mentions the career of medical transcription, it should accurately represent the profession as a medical language specialty requiring a substantial educational investment.
+- If the advertising mentions the career of medical transcription/healthcare documentation, it should accurately represent the profession as a medical language specialty requiring a substantial educational investment.

-- If the advertising describes medical transcription as a home-based business opportunity, it should indicate the need for additional training and management to prepare for operating a business.
+- If the advertising describes medical transcription/healthcare documentation as a home-based business opportunity, it should indicate the need for additional training and management to prepare for operating a business.

 - If the advertising suggests potential income, a reference source for the amount should be cited.

-- The advertising for some educational programs focuses solely on medical transcription as a work-at-home opportunity.
+- The advertising for some educational programs focuses solely on medical transcription/healthcare documentation as a work-at-home opportunity.
 While many transcription employers allow their transcriptionists to work from home, home-based opportunities for new program graduates may be limited.
 The desire to work at home should not be considered sufficient reason to enter this challenging profession.
-We encourage you to consider educational programs whose advertising emphasizes excellence in medical transcription, rather than simply focusing on the possibility of working at home.
+We encourage you to consider educational programs whose advertising emphasizes excellence in medical transcription/healthcare documentation, rather than simply focusing on the possibility of working at home.

-- If the advertising refers to “certification,” the school should make clear that it is referring to a “certificate of course completion” and not the recognized professional designation of RMT (registered medical transcriptionist) or CMT (certified medical transcriptionist), which can be obtained only through successful completion of the certification examination administered by AHDI.
-(Only transcriptionists with at least 2 years of acute-care transcription experience are eligible to sit for the CMT examination.)
+- If the advertising refers to “certification,” the school should make clear that it is referring to a “certificate of course completion” and not the recognized professional designation of RHDS (registered healthcare documentation specialist) or CHDS (certified healthcare documentation specialist), which can be obtained only through successful completion of the certification examination administered by AHDI.
+(The RHDS credential is a prerequisite to sit for the CHDS exam.)

-In the fall of 2005, the Approval Committee for Certificate Programs, a joint committee established by AHDI and AHIMA (American Health Information Management Association), established an approval process for medical transcription education programs whose curriculum conforms to the AHDI Model Curriculum.
+In the fall of 2012, the Approval Committee for Certificate Programs reinstated the approval process for medical transcription/healthcare documentation education programs whose curriculum conforms to the current AHDI Model Curriculum.

 Detailed information about program approval can be found here.